 Adopting OER is when you find open content and resuse it in a variety of ways, including downloading, copying and distributing it to your students either in print or digital format (Retain and Reuse).
 It is essentially the first step in incorporating OER into your teaching.
-Faculty may choose to not go any further than adopting since it is often easier and less time confusing than adapting or creating new OER.
+Faculty may choose to not go any further than adopting since it is often easier and less time consuming than adapting or creating new OER.

+Where do I start?
 If you are ready to adopt OER for your course, follow these initial steps:

 Step 1.
 Think about the learning objectives for your course.
 Instead of focusing on the textbook you want to replace, focus on what you would like students to learn.